 While it’s important to compare the few 100% mortgages available to make sure you are getting the best possible deal, it may be a good idea to also look at alternatives.

 If you are a homeowner who’s lost some of the value in their home, you may be able to remortgage to a higher-LTV mortgage that is still below 100%.
 Likewise, first-time buyers without someone to act as their guarantor will have to stump up a 5% deposit but will also be able to get much better deals as a result.
-Take a look at the best first-time buyer mortgages or use our mortgage search tool to find those deals that most closely fit your situation while still being competitive.

 For those with family members that are willing to help their loved ones get on the property ladder in any way possible, there’s another option.
 That savings pot they are happy to put up as collateral may also be used as a gifted deposit to help get a more competitive deal.
 Some may even use equity release to help their children get together a decent deposit.